Joeyqcy/Label_Extending/README.md

 `newwords_dict.txt` : ltp segmentor user dict.(find from wx docs, used now.)

+# Settings

+Set the variables in `Label_Extending.py` first (between line 18 and line 45).
+Major settings are as follow:

+`INPUT_CSV_PATH` is the path of corpus,currently only supported '*.csv'. (line 25)

+`CONTENT` is the column name of corpus which will be processed. (line 43)

+Other variables can use default.

-# Example
+# Run

-Set the variables on path first, and then type in shell:
-`python Label_Extending.py`
+Type in shell: `python Label_Extending.py`

+# Output

-You will get several files as output.
+You will get several files after running the program.

 `Potential_list.json` : A list of possible entities without known label which shoud be judged.

 `Filter_list.json` : A list of entities to filter the graph structure.(get from that Potential_list combines labeled_list)

 `targetDict.json` : A dictionary about graph structure.